lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 }
 ```
 It's a pretty simple flow with the addition of a `ProgressTracker` that was used in the `/messages` request to follow the current state of the flow.
 Long story short, this flow takes the `MessageState` passed into it and sends it to the counterparty.
 While moving through the flow the `ProgressTracker` is updated to the relevant step.
 Further documentation on using a `ProgressTracker` can be found in the [Corda docs](https://docs.corda.net/flow-state-machines.html#progress-tracking).

+## Closing time

+That was honestly a lot longer than I thought it would be and has taken me much longer to write than I hoped.

+In conclusion, Spring WebFlux provides the capability to use reactive streams to handle response events whenever they arrive.
+When used with Corda, the progress of a flow can be tracked on a persistent stream of vault updates can be maintained and acted upon as they arrive.
+To fully make use of WebFlux with Corda, we also had to look into ensuring that objects were serialised correctly by the server and then deserialised by the client so they can be made use of.
+Lucky Corda does provide some of this but one or two classes or features are missing and we need to make sure that the object mapper they provide is used.
+Unfortunately, WebFlux requires a bit more configuration than I'm normally accustomed to when using Spring modules but nothing that can't be fixed.

+The rest of the code for this post can be found on my [GitHub](https://github.com/lankydan/spring-webflux-and-corda)